TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 ./build.sh -UCKAoup -n X.Y.Z
 ```

-##### Enable A/B boot
+##### A/B boot
-To enable A/B boot, please refer to the following modification.
+To enable A/B boot, please refer to the following information.

-- The directory u-boot
+- u-boot

-  Please enable the config CONFIG_ANDROID_AB as the following.
+  Go to the directory u-boot and make sure the config CONFIG_ANDROID_AB is enabled as the following.
 ```diff
 diff --git a/configs/tinker_board_3n_defconfig b/configs/tinker_board_3n_defconfig
 index a7b28f952b..6779b1a11e 100644